MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/always-on-vpn-top.md

 manager: brianlic
 ms.author: pashort
 author: shortpatti
-ms.date: 2/24/2018
+ms.date: 3/4/2018
 ---

 # Always On VPN Deployment Guide for Windows Server and Windows 10

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

-What is Always On VPN and why use it?
-Well, in previous versions of the Windows VPN architecture, platform limitations made it difficult to provide the critical functionality needed to replace DirectAccess (like automatic connections initiated before users sign in).
+What is Always On VPN and why use it instead of DirectAccess?
+Well, in previous versions of the Windows VPN architecture, platform limitations made it difficult to provide the critical functionality needed to replace DirectAccess (such as automatic connections initiated before users sign in).
 Always On VPN, however, has mitigated most of those limitations or expanded the VPN functionality beyond the capabilities of DirectAccess.
 Always On VPN addresses the previous gaps between Windows VPNs and DirectAccess; therefore, Always On VPN is the DirectAccess replacement solution.

 ## Benefits of Always On VPN

 Always On VPN has many benefits over the Windows VPN solutions of the past.
-Unlike a traditional VPN, this iteration of Remote Access is designed to be persistent.
-A user automatically connects to your network by connecting to any external network.
-Key improvements in integration, security, connectivity, networking control, and compatibility align Always On VPN with Microsoft's cloud-first, mobile-first vision.
+The key improvements that aligns Always On VPN with Microsoft’s cloud-first, mobile-first vision:

+-   Platform integration

+-   Security

+-   Connectivity

+-   Networking control

+-   Compatibility

 Because many of the devices that require remote access are personal devices, Always On VPN does not require that a device be domain joined.
-Always On VPN provides a single, cohesive solution for remote access for all your connected devices going forward, even personally owned devices.
+Always On VPN can provides a single, cohesive solution for remote access for all your connected devices going forward, even personally owned devices.
 Also, organizations can choose which management platform they prefer for deploying the Always On VPN configuration because the CSP is not vendor specific.

-For additional details about the advantages of Always On VPN, see [Always On VPN and DirectAccess Features Comparison](https://docs.microsoft.com/windows-server/remote/remote-access/vpn/vpn-map-da).
+For additional details about the advantages of Always On VPN, see [Always On VPN and DirectAccess Features Comparison](vpn/vpn-map-da.md).

 ## Platform integration